FAIR-NHH/mmnyt/README.md

-There are 2 `.do` files in the top level directory that outputs the regression tables for appendix A based on the main data collection and the secondary datacollection on mTurk for the revised version of the paper.
-Tables from the previous appendix C has been incorporated in appendix A.
+There are 2 `.do` files in the top level directory that outputs the regression tables for appendix A based on the main data collection and the secondary data collection on mTurk for the revised version of the paper.
+Referenced tables from the previous appendix C has been incorporated in appendix A.

 All graphs are saved in `.pdf` format to the `./graphs` directory and